reaktor/Neliohinnat/README.md

 ## UPDATE 7.3.2016

 The service was update with apartment price data from year 2015, and the predictions are now given for year 2017.
-The repository was updated so that all original scripts and data were moved to folders ending in `_2015`, and new scripts and data are in folders enging in `_2016`.
+The repository was updated so that all original scripts and data were moved to folders ending in `_2015`, and new scripts and data are in folders ending in `_2016`.

 ## Introduction